mrizaln/madbfs/README.md

   }
   ```

-  > cache size is in MiB
+  > - cache size unit is in MiB
-  > page size is in KiB
+  > - page size unit is in KiB

 ## Benchmark